DynamoDS/Dynamo/doc/distrib/NodeHelpFiles/Autodesk.DesignScript.Geometry.TSpline.TSplineTopology.VerticesCount.md

 ## In Depth
-In the example below, `TSplineTopology.VerticesCount` node is used to return the number of vertices of a quadball T-Spline surface.
+In the example below, a `TSplineTopology.VerticesCount` node is used to return the number of vertices of a quadball T-Spline surface.
 ___
 ## Example File